Coronavirus (COVID-19): Public health advice

 You may be entitled to a one-off payment of £500 through the Test and Trace support payment scheme if you are required to stay at home and self-isolate.
 This is to support people on low incomes who are unable to work from home if they are told to self-isolate by NHS Test and Trace and will lose income as a result.

-These payments are designed to help ensure people who have tested positive for COVID-19 and their close contacts self-isolate for the required period to stop the onward spread of the virus.
+These payments are designed to assist people who have tested positive for COVID-19 and their close contacts, who are not fully vaccinated, to self-isolate for the required period to stop the onward spread of the virus.
 They are also designed to encourage individuals who are eligible for this payment to get tested if they have symptoms.
 This is important to help stop the transmission of COVID-19 and avoid further economic and societal restrictions.

 You can make an application if you have been told to self-isolate by NHS Test and Trace.